 My good friend Megan Crotty and I ventured on a road trip last month!
 We drove through Northern Ireland and Ireland for a few days.
 With her background in Irish history, she’s taken the reigns with our time in Belfast.
 Megan will conclude her Belfast story with her experience on an eye-opening Black Taxi Tour very soon.

 After a quick jet-lag fueled and giddy drive from Dublin, we arrived in Belfast’s city center on a bustling Friday afternoon (after a bit of practice, Eileen drove on the left like a boss).
 The downtown area is a small one, which is lucky for those travelers who find themselves in Europe with little time and no cell service.
 It is easy to see a large swath of the city in a day or two, and that’s exactly what we aimed to do.
+For those travelers who do not own a vehicle and want to travel fast, they can head out to sites such www.travelmasters.co.uk/ as for their transportation services.

 I must admit, we did get a bit lost on the way to our hotel, which quickly made us realize that we rely way too heavily on GPS in our everyday lives, but also allowed us to peruse Great Victoria Street, a main road that cuts a line through Belfast’s growing city center.
 It may be home to Europe’s most bombed hotel, the aptly named Europa, but it also clearly shows a city in transition.
 Memories of Belfast’s turbulent past sit alongside signs of its future, and Great Victoria Street has a bit of both, with new shops, cafes, and hotels nestled alongside historical buildings.
 It almost made being lost tolerable, and we got to ask a handsome Northern Irishman in a perfectly tailored suit for directions, so it was a win-win, really.